Centre Party '86: Radicalization

-On 21 March 1990, CP'86 won 11 seats in five municipalities.
-Necessary changes were made for that year.
-A large group of young people from the banned Youth Front Netherlands (JFN) under their former chairman Stewart Mordaunt joined up with CP'86.
-Since then, the party had used the original Celtic cross as an emblem.
-Mordaunt himself was elected in March in the municipal council of The Hague.
-This group ensured that the party became much more active and larger, but it also radicalized the party.
-Under the energetic leadership of Henk Ruitenberg, who joined in 1993, assisted by Tim Mudde from the JFN, the party went through a revival.
+On 21 March 1990, municipal council elections were held in which CP'86 won 11 seats in five municipalities, 4 of which the old CP had occupied seats in 1986.
+That year, a large group of young people from the banned Youth Front Netherlands (JFN) under their former chairman, Stewart Mordaunt had joined up with CP'86.
+Since then, the party has used the Celtic cross as an emblem.
+Mordaunt himself was then elected in March, to the municipal council of The Hague.
+This group grew the party to something larger and more active, while further radicalizing the party.
+Under the energetic leadership of Henk Ruitenberg in 1993, assisted by Tim Mudde from the JFN, the party went through a revival period.

-From May 1992 to May 1996, Tim Mudde was the party secretary and fully put his political street activism into practice.
+From May 1992 to May 1996, Tim Mudde, as party secretary, put his political street activism into practice.
 During the 1994 municipal elections, the CP'86 won nine seats in seven municipal councils.
-However, the party had no seats in the House of Representatives, but got quite close in 1994.
-The number of council seats declined after the mid-90s despite the activism as a result of the economic development and competition from CD.
-The party was reformed at the end of 1994 and renamed National People's Party / CP'86 to distinguish itself with its radical character.
-This name went mostly unused.
+However, the party never won seats in the House of Representatives, despite getting close in 1994.
+Despite their successes in activism, their number of council seats began to decline after the mid-90s as a result of economic development and competition from the CD.
+The party was reformed at the end of 1994 and renamed National People's Party / CP'86 to distinguish itself with its radical character, a name that mostly went unused.